 - Health Technologies program applicants should consult with a Health Tech advisor to go over additional testing requirements.

-- Testing is in Wynn Center (Building 10), room 10-300.
+- Testing is in Wynn Center (Building 10), room 10-300 by appointment.
 Bring a photo ID and your student ID number.
 Schedules and test prep materials are online.

 - If you took the Accuplacer ESL test, after your test you will meet with an English for Academic Purposes (EAP) Advisor in the CGL (Building 1, room 148).
 They will talk to you about your English placement and register you for EFL classes if needed.

 - If you tested out of taking EFL classes, you may need additional testing before you meet with an academic advisor.

 - If you did not need the Accuplacer ESL test due to AP, SAT, or ACT scores or US college English credit, you can meet with an academic advisor in the Advising Center located in the Wynn Center (Building 10), room 10-200.

 If you do not pay by your registration deadline, your courses will be deregistered.

 View the tuition and fees chart to see in-state and out-of-state tuition rates.